wp-plugins/formidable/readme.txt

 * Set the default name of a field to the field type instead of "Untitled"
 * Added minified version of formidable.js
 * Added warning message if a non-unique value is added as a field value
+* Removed messages for strict standards
 * PRO: Added back button on multi-paged forms
-* PRO: Added loading indicator by submit button
+* PRO: Added loading indicator by submit button and on dependent data from entries fields
 * PRO: Updated timestamp in CSV to adjust for WordPress timezone selection
 * PRO: Updated value in CSV for file upload fields
 * PRO: Updated timezone used in CSV export
 * PRO: Added column in CSV for value for fields that are set to use separate values
 * PRO: Removed border styling from the container around radio and checkbox fields
+* PRO: Added frm_order_display hook
+* PRO: Added utf8 support to sanitize_url=1 option
+* PRO: Added "confirm" option to frm-entry-links shortocode that is used before an entry is deleted
 * PRO: Copy conditional logic and field calculations into duplicated forms
 * PRO: Allow clickable=1 to be used with Google formresults shortcode
 * PRO: Added option for frmThemeOverride_frmAfterSubmit function for custom javascript after ajax submit